bigcontainer/docs/managing-go.md

 directory if it is a shared library, and into the bin directory if it is an executable program.

+When starting a new program or library, it is recommended to do so inside the src folder, using a fully qualified path (for instance: github.com/<your username>/<project name>)

 #GOPATH

 You write Go programs in the workspace, which you should manually specify so that Go runtime knows the workspace location.
 You can set the workspace location by using the GOPATH environment variable.
+So the only configuration most users ever need is the GOPATH environment variable, which specifies the root of the workspace.
+When switching to a different workspace, users update the value of GOPATH.

 You write Go programs as packages into the GOPATH src directory.
 A single directory is used for a single package.
 Go is designed to easily work with